mwiraszka/LondonChessClub/README.md

 v3.1.1 - April 14th, 2024
 </summary>

-- 🐛 Several minor improvements and bug fixes related to article editing and image URL/file retrieval
+- 🐛 Several minor improvements and bug fixes related to article/member/event editing as well as image URL/file retrieval
 - 🐛 Fix a bug where the members table would unsort itself after a member was edited or deleted

 </details>